vippsas/vipps-woocommerce/README.txt

 * Fix: A rare edge case where a new pending renewal order would not fetch the Charge ID properly when hitting the capture payment button.
 * Fix: Fixed an issue where 100% off coupons did not automatically complete the initial purchase
 * Enhancement: The status checker tool now shows the latest status from the API as a column value
-* Enhancement: We now validate Vipps API details when you save your settings
+* Enhancement: We now validate Vipps MobilePay API details when you save your settings

 = 1.5.2 =
-* Fix: Fixed a bug where you were able to checkout the same order more than once while a Vipps agreement is not expired.
+* Fix: Fixed a bug where you were able to checkout the same order more than once while a Vipps MobilePay agreement is not expired.
 This fixes problems with multiple charges occurring.

 = 1.5.1 =
-* Fix: We're no longer trying to cancel an agreement in Vipps when the status is anything other than `ACTIVE`.
+* Fix: We're no longer trying to cancel an agreement in Vipps MobilePay when the status is anything other than `ACTIVE`.
 * Fix: No longer throw an error and retry with "latest charge" when we hit a rate limit when checking a single charge.

 = 1.5.0 =
 * Fix: No longer mark an order as "Failed" if a charge's status is "FAILED" unless an agreement is also "EXPIRED" or "STOPPED" (a user can be prompted to swap card or top-up bank account in-app).
 * Fix: No longer attempt to cancel an already cancelled charge.
-* Fix: We should no longer hit the Vipps API rate-limit as a result of a renewal order.
+* Fix: We should no longer hit the Vipps MobilePay API rate-limit as a result of a renewal order.
 * Fix: Properly set the `_charge_id` meta key when capturing a payment.
-* Fix: Changing of gateways to Vipps Recurring Payments would sometimes cancel the new agreement instead of the old one due to a race condition.
+* Fix: Changing of gateways to Vipps MobilePay Recurring Payments would sometimes cancel the new agreement instead of the old one due to a race condition.
 * Fix: Multiples of the same product in the same subscription will now be charged correctly based on the total order price.
 * Tweak: Updated the `WC_VIPPS_RECURRING_RETRY_DAYS` constant to 4 days by default.
 * Enhancement: Bolstered compatibility with WC < 3.0.
 Created a bunch of helper functions and doubled down on our backwards compatibility with fetching IDs and fetching plus updating meta.